open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/kevinnerio.md

 # Kevin Nerio | CSULB Senior | Web Developer
 ### Los Angeles | Mac OS High Sierra

 I am originally from Los Angeles and I grew up playing video games.
-This lead to my current interest in understanding everything that goes into creating software applications.
+This led to my current interest in understanding everything that goes into creating software & applications.
-That is why I a currently looking to intern as a software engineer.
+That is why I am currently looking to intern as a software engineer.

 | Favorite Dessert |
 |------------------|